-Just talking about things that are causing you stress may help you to see things in a different light.
-It can help you to find a way forward in tackling practical problems that may be causing you stress.
-Talk with friends or family you deal with stress.
+Going it alone is never a good idea.
+Even one other person to talk to can help you deal with stress.
 Talk with family or friends about how you are feeling - they may be able to offer their support.
 Talk with colleagues It's hard to believe, but work is generally good for our well-being.
 However, at times, it can be stressful.
 Us men tend not to want to talk about work problems, but it might just save your brain power by chatting with your mates.